DataDog/integrations-core/ray/README.md

       - my_custom_ray_metric
 ```

-More info on how to configure this option can be found in the [sample ray.d/conf.yaml][11].
+More info on how to configure this option can be found in the [sample `ray.d/conf.yaml` configuration file][11].

 ### Validation